Yes (band): 2016–2023: 50th Anniversary, Hall of Fame induction, The Quest, and White's death

 Prior to Squire's death, the name "Yes", had been owned jointly by Squire, White, and Anderson.
 With the permission of Squire's wife, and following Yes's induction into the Rock and Roll Hall of Fame on 7 April 2017, Anderson, Rabin & Wakeman renamed themselves Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman.
 Both groups toured to celebrate the fiftieth anniversary of Yes in 2018, something that media outlets noted as creating some confusion among fans.
 Schellen continued to play as a second drummer to support White, who had a bacterial infection in his joints from November 2017.
-Following the touring, Yes Featuring ARW disbanded after two years.
+Following two years of touring, Yes Featuring ARW disbanded.

 Yes continued touring between 2018 and 2020.
 Yes's 50th anniversary tour dates in London coincided with the release of Fly from Here – Return Trip, a new version of the album with new lead vocals and mixes by Horn.
 The tour included guests Dylan Howe (Steve's son), Trevor Horn, Tony Kaye, Tom Brislin, and Patrick Moraz, who had last performed with Yes in 1976.

 The live album Yes 50 Live was released in 2019.
 Yes also headlined the Royal Affair Tour in 2019 with artists Asia, John Lodge, Carl Palmer's ELP Legacy, and Arthur Brown and was released as The Royal Affair Tour: Live from Las Vegas.
 This was followed by the previously unreleased music release From a Page, mostly written by Oliver Wakeman.
 Further planned 2020 tours were postponed due to the COVID-19 pandemic.
 Later in 2020, Davison and Sherwood formed Arc of Life, a new group featuring Schellen and keyboardist Dave Kerzner.

 Yes worked on new material for their twenty-second studio album The Quest, from late 2019 through 2021.
 The lockdowns brought on by the COVID-19 pandemic resulted in members recording their parts in separate studios and sending them to Howe and engineer Curtis Schwartz in England.
 In 2021, Howe, Davison and Downes got together and completed the album.
 The Quest was released on 1 October 2021, and the opening two tracks, "The Ice Bridge" and "Dare to Know", were released as digital singles.
 The album reached No. 20 in the UK.
 Yes discussed plans regarding a follow-up album.